sharmaankit9586/infeedo-assignment/README.md

 ```
  node seed.js 50
 ```
 This will add 50 random tasks to the database.
-(Modify the)
+(Modify the API url in seed.js if not running in a local environment)

 ## Implementation
 **Tech Stack Used** - Node.js, Typescript, Postgres, TypeORM, Docker.